Alleman, Iowa

 Alleman is a city in Lincoln Township, Polk County, Iowa, United States.
 The population was 423 at the 2020 census.
 It is part of the Des Moines-West Des Moines Metropolitan Statistical Area.

 History

-Alleman was named for early settler John L. Alleman.
+Alleman was named for early settler brothers George and John L. Allemann.
+They immigrated from the small town of Untervaz in Canton Grisons in Switzerland.
 It did not incorporate as a city until May 18, 1973, making it the most recent city to incorporate in Polk County.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.70 sqmi, all land.